Tuition and Financial Aid

-For the Kogod School of Business online MBA and Analytics programs, there are two semesters (fall and spring).
-Each semester is broken into primarily two sets of module courses beginning at the start of the semester and the midpoint of the semester.
-There is NO summer for the Kogod online program.
-Each semester, students must be enrolled at least half time (5 credits) to be eligible for federal Stafford Loans.
+Beginning in July 2019, the Kogod School of Business online programs have an academic calendar split into four individual 11-13 week terms in July, October, January, and April.
+For each term, students must be enrolled at least half time (3 credits) to be eligible for Federal Direct Loans.
 Due to the nature of the modular courses, please contact our office if you are considering dropping a course so we can better assist you in determining impacts to aid.

 The Financial Aid Office does not administer these awards.
 Please visit your school’s merit scholarship web page or contact their admissions office for further information.

-Continuing students will receive their notification letters via the student portal in late June after spring grades have been received and reviewed.
+Continuing students will receive their notification letters via the student portal in late June after April term grades have been received and reviewed.
 Missing grades may delay the arrival of your award letter.

 You may be asked to download and complete a Verification Worksheet or other documentation as needed to complete your aid application.
 Do not complete these forms unless asked to do so by the Office of Financial Aid.

-Typically, graduate students are eligible for $10,250 per semester in Unsubsidized Stafford Loans as long as they are enrolled at least half time.
-Half time is defined as 5 credits for fall and 5 credits for spring.
-If your program has a summer semester, 2 credits is considered half time.
-Eligibility for the unsubsidized loan is determined based on information on the FAFSA as well as loan history found in the National Student Loan Database System (NSLDS).
+Typically, graduate students are eligible for $6,833 per term from the Federal Direct Unsubsidized Loan as long as they are enrolled at least half time.
+Half time is defined as 3 credits per term beginning with the July 2019 term.
+Eligibility for the Unsubsidized Loan is determined based on information on the FAFSA as well as loan history found once logged in on the federal student aid website.

-Please note that graduate students may not borrow more than $138,500 in Stafford Loans throughout the entirety of their academic careers.
-You may view your Stafford Loan history at the National Student Loan Data System.
+Please note that graduate students may not borrow more than $138,500 from the Federal Direct Unsubsidized Loan throughout the entirety of their academic careers.
+You may view your Direct Loan history on the student federal student aid website.

-In order for your loan to pay, you must accept the loan through the myAU portal.
+In order for your Federal Direct Unsubsidized Loan to pay, you must accept the Federal Direct Unsubsidized Loan through the myAU portal.
 Complete the Master Promissory Note (MPN) and Entrance Counseling on the federal website after accepting the loan.
 Please use your FSA ID and password to access the site and complete the required paperwork.

-Graduate students may be eligible for the Graduate PLUS loan to assist in defraying additional educational expenses not covered by the Stafford Loans.
-The Grad PLUS loan is a credit-based loan from Direct Loans and requires an additional MPN, if approved.
+Graduate students may be eligible for the Federal Direct Graduate PLUS Loan to assist in defraying additional educational expenses not covered by the Stafford Loans.
+The Federal Direct Graduate PLUS Loan is a credit-based loan from Direct Loans and requires an additional MPN, if approved.
 Learn more about this loan or apply.
 If approved by the lender, graduate students are eligible for up to the total cost of attendance minus all other aid received.
-In order for the PLUS loan to pay, you must complete both the Master Promissory Note (MPN) and Entrance Counseling for this loan.
-Be sure to complete the correct documents on the lender website as there will be options for both the unsubsidized loan and the Graduate PLUS loan.
+In order for the Federal Direct Graduate PLUS Loan to pay, you must complete both the Master Promissory Note (MPN) and Entrance Counseling for this loan.
+Be sure to complete the correct documents on the lender website as there will be options for both the unsubsidized Federal Direct Unsubsidized Loan and the Federal Direct PLUS Loan.

 More information on applying for federal loans can be found on our Graduate Students webpage.